kuma35/thinking-forth-jp/sphinx/chapter4.rst

 previously stored information, recombining and relinking knowledge in new and useful ways).

-[hart75]_ explains the difficulty of solving a large problem by means of logic:
+Leslie Hart [hart75]_ explains the difficulty of solving a large problem by means of logic:

 A huge load is placed on that one small function of the brain that can be brought into the attention zone for a period.
 The feat is possible,